 7931G designed for functionality and ideal for commercial and retail environments

 Choice of greyscale and color displays, with LCD screens on selected models

 Additional support for information services, including XML benefits

 Dynamic softkeys for phone features and added functions

 High-fidelity wideband audio quality

-Cisco 7900 Series Unified IP Phones provide feature-rich communication in the office, on campus or in hazardous environments.
+Cisco 7900 Series Unified IP Phones provide feature-rich communication.
 With excellent voice quality, clear displays and wireless capability on selected models, these phones offer a versatile solution for organizations with wide-ranging needs.

 Editor Rating: Price: $100

 Snom’s 710 IP phone is a feature packed handset that offers HD quality audio, rich telecom features, as well as user-friendly design and high performance for small to large organizations.
 The 710 phone has an elegant and practical design with features ranging in skill level making it ideal for various job roles.

 710 feature rich VoIP phone.
 Part of the Snom 7xx series.
 Alternative models include the 720 and 760 handsets with additional features depending on model